NREL/rdtools/README.md

 <img src="./screenshots/Clearsky_result.png" width="600" height="456" alt="RdTools Result"/>

-Two methods are available for system performance ratio calculation.
+Two workflows are available for system performance ratio calculation, and illustrated in an example notebook.
 The sensor-based approach assumes that site irradiance and temperature sensors are calibrated and in good repair.
-Since this is not always the case, a 'Clear-Sky' workflow is provided that is based on modeled temperature and irradiance.
+Since this is not always the case, a 'clear-sky' workflow is provided that is based on modeled temperature and irradiance.
 Note that site irradiance data is still required to identify clear-sky conditions to be analyzed.
-In many cases, the 'Clear-Sky' analysis can identify conditions of instrument errors, such as in the above analysis.
+In many cases, the 'clear-sky' analysis can identify conditions of instrument errors or irradiance sensor drift, such as in the above analysis.

 ## Install RdTools using pip